apache/cordova-docs/docs/phonegap/contacts/Contact/contact.md

 Android 2.X Quirks
 ------------------

-- __published:__ This property is not support by Android 2.X devices, and will always be returned as `null`.
-- __updated:__ This property is not support by Android 2.X devices, and will always be returned as `null`.
+- __revision:__ This property is not support by Android 2.X devices, and will always be returned as `null`.
 - __gender:__ This property is not support by Android 2.X devices, and will always be returned as `null`.
-- __preferredUsername:__ This property is not support by Android 2.X devices, and will always be returned as `null`.
-- __tags:__  This property is not support by Android 2.X devices, and will always be returned as `null`.
-- __accounts:__ This property is not support by Android 1.X devices, and will always be returned as `null`.
-- __utcOffset:__ This property is not support by Android 2.X devices, and will always be returned as `null`.
+- __categories:__  This property is not support by Android 2.X devices, and will always be returned as `null`.
-- __connected:__ This property is not support by Android 2.X devices, and will always be returned as `null`.
+- __timezone:__ This property is not support by Android 2.X devices, and will always be returned as `null`.

 Android 1.X Quirks
 ------------------

 - __name:__ This property is not support by Android 1.X devices, and will always be returned as `null`.
 - __nickname:__ This property is not support by Android 1.X devices, and will always be returned as `null`.
-- __published:__ This property is not support by Android 1.X devices, and will always be returned as `null`.
-- __updated:__ This property is not support by Android 1.X devices, and will always be returned as `null`.
+- __revision:__ This property is not support by Android 1.X devices, and will always be returned as `null`.
 - __birthday:__ This property is not support by Android 1.X devices, and will always be returned as `null`.
-- __anniversary:__ This property is not support by Android 1.X devices, and will always be returned as `null`.
 - __gender:__ This property is not support by Android 1.X devices, and will always be returned as `null`.
-- __preferredUsername:__ This property is not support by Android 1.X devices, and will always be returned as `null`.
 - __photos:__ This property is not support by Android 1.X devices, and will always be returned as `null`.
-- __tags:__  This property is not support by Android 1.X devices, and will always be returned as `null`.
-- __relationships:__  This property is not support by Android 1.X devices, and will always be returned as `null`.
+- __categories:__  This property is not support by Android 1.X devices, and will always be returned as `null`.
 - __urls:__  This property is not support by Android 1.X devices, and will always be returned as `null`.
-- __accounts:__ This property is not support by Android 1.X devices, and will always be returned as `null`.
-- __utcOffset:__ This property is not support by Android 1.X devices, and will always be returned as `null`.
-- __connected:__ This property is not support by Android 1.X devices, and will always be returned as `null`.
+- __timezone:__ This property is not support by Android 1.X devices, and will always be returned as `null`.

 BlackBerry WebWorks (OS 5.0 and higher) Quirks
 ---------------------------------------------